cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 Open a new tab or window and head over to [gibber.cc](https://gibber.cc).
 You'll see a stylish looking dark, artistic website.
 Click the link that says "playground".

-The first thing to do is click the "close welcome" button in the right hand frame.
-Then you'll get a code editing frame with some example code in it already.
+The first thing to do is to click anywhere in the main code window.
+The text will disappear and some example code will appear instead.
 Select all that code and delete it (just hit backspace); it's nice to start from a clean slate!

 During this tutorial we're going to enter some code in this editing window, then **execute** it to make a sound.
 Let's start by typing in one simple line of code:
 ```